 This type of video announcement lets your students see their online teacher, which is often rare in a fully online course.
 I typically will embed the video into the announcement area, which will be even easier now with the new Video Everywhere feature added into the Content Editor.
 It’s also important to include a transcription of the announcement for students needing access to a text version, until auto transcription improves.

 Feeling more connected to the course always is always comforting for students, especially those taking their first online course or struggling to understand assignments based on text directions and examples.

 Example of one of my Final Week’s Announcements:

 Follow these 3 simple tips and I guarantee students will give you positive feedback in the end about feeling more connected and understand assignments better.
 I receive few questions about the assignments and tend to have less feedback about missing key part by emphasizing them in the video announcement.
 I get to know my students much better and much earlier in the course using through the introduction discussion and “All About Me” projects.
 I feel more connected to my online course following these tips, too.

-Josh Murdock, also known as Professor Josh, is an instructional designer at Valencia College in Florida, building online courses, training faculty on technology, and solving the Blackboard problems of the world.
-He has taught online, hybrid, or face-to-face for the past eight years.
-Follow Josh on Twitter @professorjosh
+Josh Murdock, also known as Professor Josh, is an instructional designer at Valencia College in Florida, where he has experience building online courses, training faculty on technology, and solving the Blackboard problems of the world.
+He has taught online, hybrid, and face-to-face for the past ten years.
+Follow Josh on Twitter @professorjosh.